Lance Olberding: Cincinnati Bengals

-Olberding was drafted by the Cincinnati Bengals with the 172nd overall pick in the 1992 NFL Draft.
+Olberding was selected by the Cincinnati Bengals with the 172nd overall pick in the 1992 NFL draft.
 He was the first player ever drafted from the Eastern Football League.
 First-year Bengals head coach Dave Shula had high praise for Olberding's work ethic, saying, "Lance [Olberding] has a good mix of athletic ability and size.
 We don't expect him to in and start right away, but we do expect him to come in and compete for a spot on the roster."

 Minnesota Vikings

 Olberding was a practice squad player for the Minnesota Vikings in 1992.

 New England Patriots

 In 1993, Olberding spent the preseason with the New England Patriots.

+Dayton Warbirds

+In 2005, Olberding would make a return to professional football by playing with the Dayton Warbirds of the National Indoor Football League.

+Cincinnati Marshals

+In 2006, he would return to the National Indoor Football League, this time playing for the Cincinnati Marshals.